 Upon giving at least seven (7) days written notice, University may terminate this Contract, at any time, with no further obligation to Contractor, other than to pay for Services provided in compliance with this Contract prior to Contractor's receipt of the notice of termination.
 If Contractor defaults under this Agreement and does not cure its default within fourteen (14) days after written notice thereof, University may terminate this Contract.
 The University reserves the right to terminate the Agreement in whole or part at any time when in the best interests of the University without penalty or cause.
 Upon receipt of the written notice, the Successful Vendor shall immediately stop all work as directed in the notice, notify all subcontractors of the effective date of the termination and minimize all further costs to the University.
 In the event of termination under this provision, all documents, data and reports prepared by the Successful Vendor under the Agreement shall become the property of and delivered to the University.
-The Successful Vendor under the Successful Vendor's sole remedy against the University in the event of termination shall be the Successful Vendor's sole remedy against the University in the event of termination under this provision.
+The Successful Vendor shall be entitled to receive just and equitable compensation for work in progress, work completed and materials accepted before the effective date of termination.
+Such compensation shall be the Successful Vendor's sole remedy against the University in the event of termination under this provision.